sentenz/convention/internal/about/software-design-principles.md

 4. Extreme Programming (XP)

     Extreme Programming is an Agile framework known for its engineering practices and focus on quality.
-It emphasizes short iterations, continuous integration, test-driven development (TDD), pair programming, and frequent customer interaction.
+It emphasizes short iterations, `Continuous Integration`, `Test-Driven Development (TDD)`, `Pair Programming`, and frequent customer interaction.
 XP aims to deliver high-quality software through a disciplined and collaborative development approach.

 5. Crystal